The impact of migration on the home country

-The biggest negative impact on the country of exit perhaps is the fact that young graduates (or skilled labour and professional) leave to offer their services to other countries.
-In many developing countries, doctors, nurses, engineers and very bright professionals are lost to other countries.
+The most negative impact on the country of exit perhaps is the fact that young graduates (or skilled labor and professional) leave to offer their services to other countries.
+In many developing countries, doctors, nurses, engineers, and very bright professionals are lost to other countries.

 Population and markets:

-Businesses do better with bigger markets and more buyers.
-A growing and healthy population often provides the needed market for economic growth and development.
-When the youth leave, the population stalls and demand for some goods and services fall.
+Businesses do better with a bigger market and more buyers.
+A growing and healthy population often provide the needed market for economic growth and development.
+If the youth leave, the population stalls, and demand for some goods and services fall.

 Remittances & Higher quality of life:

-It is known that migrants send lots of monies home to support their family.
+It is known, that migrants send lots of money home to support their families.
 That is a massive flow of foreign exchange or funds that the local government and families can tap into for development and economic growth.
-If the migrant's family live together in the host country, the family often enjoy a higher standard of living.
+If the migrant’s family lives together in the host country, the family often enjoy a higher standard of living.